-My advice: Don’t attempt to go through security with any of the seven following items – and see how to get a quicker security experience, after the list.
+My advice: Do not attempt to go through security with any of the following weird items – and see how to get a quicker security experience after the list.

 7 Strange Items Found at Airport Security

 A passenger tried to go through security at Lynchburg Regional Airport with a dagger hidden in the bristles of a hair brush.
 The attempt was unsuccessful.

 Salt Lake City was the scene of a passenger’s attempt to go through the TSA line with a speargun.
 The weapon was confiscated.